 In theory, your team could potentially help you get your bearings back.
 However, their tired minds will most likely go into “reptile mode”:

-Instead of just having one problem (i.e. being unable to pinpoint your location), now you know have dozens of fearful reptile brains to deal with.
+Instead of just having one problem (i.e. being unable to pinpoint your location), you now have dozens of fearful reptile brains to deal with.

-Instead, take a break, occupy the team with a task—and take the cleverest person aside.
-Together with that person, you scope the lay of the land (i.e. your existing situation), and you calibrate your tools (i.e. your map and compass).
+Instead, take a break, occupy the team with a task — and take the cleverest person aside.
+With that person, you scope the lay of the land (i.e. your existing situation), and you calibrate your tools (i.e. your map and compass).

-Then, simply get back to the team with newfound confidence and present a new direction.
-Practice this behaviour and your team will feel safe, not anxious, whenever you decide to step away for a little while.
+Then, return to the team with newfound confidence and present a new direction.
+Practice this behaviour, and your team will feel safe, not anxious, whenever you decide to step away for a little while.

-When a decision is needed and you don’t know where you stand, take a time-out.
+Take a time-out when a decision is needed, and you don’t know where you stand.
 In the long run, your team will feel safe whenever you step away for a little while.

 9. Be Wrong Quickly

 I could never have guessed that leadership was so much about guesswork.
-Yes, your gut instinct will probably play a significant part in most of your day-to-day operations, so you should get used to it.
+Yes, your gut instinct will significantly affect most of your day-to-day operations, so you should get used to it.
 You’ll still make decisions based on too little information even if you acquire all the information.

-“A good decision made quickly is better than a perfect decision made too late.”
+“A quick decision is better than a perfect decision made too late.”

 Not knowing if you are about to make the right or the wrong decision is scary.
 But if there’s no way for you to make a more informed decision, then make the bloody decision and be done with it.